-Cognac’s history dates back to the Neolithic period – the Charente was a vital source of food for the surrounding populace, and it’s likely the town’s early origins were as a river settlement.
-However, after Julius Caesar conquered Gaul in 52 BC the Charente region remained under Roman control for several centuries; Cognac was known as Condate and was an important strategic outpost in Gaul.
-Sadly, little evidence remains from this period, although historians are certain that the Romans introduced vines to Cognac, as indeed they did across France.
+Cognac’s history dates back to the Neolithic period.
+In essence, the Charente was a vital source of food for the surrounding populace, and it’s likely the town’s early origins were as a river settlement.
+However, after Julius Caesar conquered Gaul in 52 BC, the Charente region remained under Roman control for several centuries; Cognac was known as Condate and was an essential strategic outpost in Gaul.
+Sadly, little evidence remains from this period, although historians are satisfied that the Romans introduced vines to Cognac, as indeed they did across France.

-By the Middle Ages Cognac had become a thriving and prosperous town: a port was built to allow the precious salt cargo to be transported out of the region – this became a major source of wealth in addition to Cognac’s burgeoning wine industry.
-Moreover, the town was granted tax privileges which favored its rapid development and many fine houses and public buildings were constructed during this period.
+By the Middle Ages, Cognac had become a thriving and prosperous town: a port was built to allow the precious salt cargo to be transported out of the region.
+In essence, this became a significant source of wealth in addition to Cognac’s burgeoning wine industry.
+Moreover, the town was granted tax privileges that favored its rapid development, and many beautiful houses and public buildings were constructed during this period.
 However, the outbreak of the Hundred Years War (1337-1453) would put an end to Cognac’s prosperity, as English and French forces battled to control the region’s lucrative salt and wine trades.

-In the 17th century Cognac’s salt trade declined in importance as the brandy trade prospered, partly driven by the Huguenots who had strong ties with Holland.
-In addition, the Sun King, Louis XIV granted the town several privileges after Cognac stood against his enemy the Fronde, an alliance of princes, the nobility, the law courts (parlements), and most of the French people.
-As a result, British and Irish families arrived in ever greater numbers, keen to take advantage of this new lucrative brandy trade.
+In the 17th century, Cognac’s salt trade declined in importance as the brandy trade prospered, partly driven by the Huguenots, who had strong ties with Holland.
+Also, the Sun King, Louis XIV, granted the town several privileges after Cognac stood against his enemy the Fronde, an alliance of princes, the nobility, the law courts (parlements), and most of the French people.
+As a result, British and Irish families arrived in ever-higher numbers, keen to take advantage of this new lucrative brandy trade.

 The 20th century would, of course, be marked by the outbreak of two world wars; as in the rest of the country, following the First World War, the population of Cognac declined significantly.
 Yet the post-war years were relatively prosperous for Cognac, the development of the French railroad system made exporting far easier, and Cognac became the drink du jour of the European upper classes.

-Yet despite these hardships, any visitor to Cognac today cannot help but notice the town’s prosperous, confident air, which is largely due to the monumental global success of its signature spirit.
+Yet despite these hardships, any visitor to Cognac today cannot help but notice the town’s prosperous, confident air, which is primarily due to the monumental global success of its signature spirit.
 But even if you’re not a fan of the local firewater, there are plenty of other attractions to keep you interested.
-Not least the charming village of Saintes, which is merely a short drive away from Cognac and was the former Gallo-Roman capital of Aquitaine.
-Its cobblestone lanes, markets, cafés, and medieval buildings are fit for a king, just like the fine Cognac made today in this gorgeous part of captivating France.
+The charming village of Saintes, which is a short drive away from Cognac and was the former Gallo-Roman capital of Aquitaine.
+Its cobblestone lanes, markets, cafés, and medieval buildings are fit for a king, just like the fine Cognac made today in this beautiful part of captivating France.

 Gastronomy & Wine

-However, don’t suppose for a moment that this great culinary tradition means that all restaurants in Cognac are formal – the town offers a variety of options, from chic to the delightfully rustic.
-La Courtine is one of our favorites – set about 2km west of the center in lush parklands, La Courtine serves divine creations such as roasted duck with a raspberry sauce in the most convivial of surroundings.
-The service and wine list are top notch too!
+However, don’t suppose for a moment that this great culinary tradition means that all restaurants in Cognac are formal.
+In essence, the town offers a variety of options, from chic to the delightfully rustic.
+La Courtine is one of our favorites – set about 2km west of the center in lush parklands; La Courtine serves divine creations such as roasted duck with a raspberry sauce in the most pleasant of surroundings.
+The service and wine list are top-notch too!
 Another great choice is La Belle Epoque restaurant, situated in the classy Hotel Heritage.
-It specializes in reintroducing long-lost regional dishes and boasts the finest setting in Cognac, perfect for sipping rare bottles of this majestic spirit.
+It specializes in reintroducing long-lost regional dishes and boasts the most elegant setting in Cognac, perfect for sipping rare bottles of this majestic spirit.

-One of the most picturesque villages in the region, Saintes is a short drive from Cognac and was the former Gallo-Roman capital of Aquitaine.
-Dating from the 1st century AD, its Roman legacies include a double arch that served as the town gate and an amphitheater built during the reign of Claudius.
+One of the most picturesque villages in the region, Saintes, is a short drive from Cognac and was the former Gallo-Roman capital of Aquitaine.
+The town dates from the 1st century AD; its Roman legacies include a double arch that served as the town gate and an amphitheater built during the reign of Claudius.

 Many of the top cognac producers welcome visitors, offering unique insights into this celebrated and historic drink.
 Cellar Tours will organize a bespoke and unforgettable visit to parts of Cognac that most other tourists can only dream of.